charlierobson/lasertag/README.md

 #### Shot transmission

 Generation of 38khz signal is handed off to hardware.
-Timer 2 is used to toggle an output pin on hardware timer value match producing a 50% PWM signal at the pin.
+On AVR timer 2 is used to toggle an output pin on hardware timer value match producing a 50% PWM signal at the pin.
 The PWM runs continuously and is modulated by setting the direction of the output pin.
 When direction is OUT then the signal is output to the IR LED.
 When it's IN the LED is off.

 ---